jquindiagan/kickerstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-Since only completed outcomes of theater campaigns were of interest, only successful, failed, and canceled outcomes were reviewed while live campaigns were omitted.
+Since only completed outcomes of theater campaigns were of interest, only successful, failed, and canceled outcomes were reviewed.
+Live campaigns were omitted.
 Overall, there are more successful campaigns than failed or canceled.

 ![Theater Outcomes Based on Launch Date](resources/Theater_Outcomes_vs_Launch.png)